Do you know what the minimum auto insurance requirements for the state of Georgia are?

 Georgia requires vehicle owners to purchase liability insurance for their vehicles.
 Liability insurance pays for injuries or property damage after an accident.
 As of 2010, drivers must purchase a minimum of $25,000 bodily injury liability insurance to cover the injuries of a single person in an accident.
 Additionally, drivers must have a minimum of $50,000 in bodily injury coverage to pay for the injuries of multiple persons.
 Drivers must also purchase a minimum of $25,000 in property damage liability insurance to pay for damages to another person’s property. source

-Please remember these requirements apply whether you are getting an Atlanta, Savannah or Augusta auto insurance policy.
+Please remember these requirements apply whether you are getting an Atlanta, Savannah or an Augusta policy.

 The law requires owners to hold continuous liability coverage for the entire time they own their vehicles.
 The DDS requires proof of insurance to issue driver’s licenses, vehicle registrations and license plates.
 Failure to provide proof of continuous coverage can result in loss of driving privileges and revocation of vehicle registration.